VictorWKey/fitcoachai/apps/backend/app/docs/architecture.md

 We use PostgreSQL with:

 * SQLAlchemy as the ORM.
-* Models to represent users, workouts, and exercise logs.
+* Models to represent users, training sessions, and exercise logs.
 * Migrations with Alembic to manage schema changes.

 ## Design Patterns